Rutgers Cancer Institute of New Jersey

 The treatment is painless.

-A follow-up visit with your doctor may be scheduled 4-6 weeks after treatment.
-Radioactive iodine treatment can cause hypothyroidism (low thyroid function).
-This can occur at any time after treatment.
+Radioactive iodine treatment can cause hypothyroidism (low thyroid hormones).
 It may be temporary or permanent.
-Your doctor will need to check your thyroid status every few months until levels are stable.
+Thyroid levels will be checked every few months until levels are stable.

 Call your doctor if any of these occur: